pragadeeshrv/device-info/README.md

 # device-info
-To get the Device Information
+To get the Device Information of Android